The Sugar Loaf

 The principles for the distillation of whisky have changed little over the last 200 years.
 And despite technological advances, producing it is still a real art.
 Generations continue to pass on their skills, knowledge and wisdoms – one of which is, it can’t be rushed.
 Maturing helps give whisky its unique characteristics, flavour and colour, and the longer it matures for, often the better the quality.

 It all starts by soaking the barley grain, which turns its starch reserves into fermentable sugars to make alcohol.
 To halt the process, the grain is dried.
-If peat is used at this stage, a distinctive smoky character makes its way.
+If peat is used at this stage, a distinctive smoky character makes its way into the finished whisky.

-The grains are then milled into a coarwn as grist, before being mixed with hot water in a mash tun to extract the sugars produced during the malting process.
+The grains are then milled into a coarse flour known as grist, before being mixed with hot water in a mash tun to extract the sugars produced during the malting process.
 The end result is a sugary liquid called ‘wort’.

 Yeast is added to the wort, which consumes the sugar and produces alcohol, heat and carbon dioxide.
 This turns the sweet wort into an alcoholic distiller’s beer, or ‘wash’, of around 7 – 10% ABV.

 The wash is then distilled in a traditional pot still.
 The still is heated, causing the alcohol to evaporate into steam, which gets condensed back into a liquid with a higher level of alcohol.
-This process takes place twice.
 The end result is a clear ‘new make spirit’ at around 70 – 80% ABV.

 When the Master Blender is happy with the flavour profile, the whisky is bottled.
 The label specifies the distillery where it was produced and, in some cases, how long it was matured for.
 If an age is given, it represents the youngest cask that was used to produce it.
 So a 10-year-old single malt will often contain some whisky that was aged for longer.